ArbitrumFoundation/docs/docs/create-submit-proposals.md

 ---
+id: create-submit-proposals
-title: How to Create and Submit Proposals
+title: How to submit a DAO proposal
+sidebar_label: Submit a DAO proposal
 description: todo
 ---